-We, the founders, fully understand that you have your own life, and you are busy with your own work.
+We fully understand that you have your own life, and you are busy with your own work.
 That’s why you decide your availability.
 You decide what to offer, when, and how much.
 If something comes up, and you need to back off, or bow out, we understand.

 You are partnering with LegendFiction to bolster and inspire a new generation of creators.

 We strongly encourage Mentors to get creative about how they stir up engagement.
 Since we want to avoid the constant bleating of ‘buy my services’ that happens frequently online, we have other suggestions that create connection and lead with value: